edge-servers/immunity-radius/docs/source/general/goals.rst

 Motivations
 -----------

-The old version of OpenWISP (which we call OpenWISP 1) had a freeradius module which provided several interesting features:
+The old version of Immunity (which we call Immunity 1) had a freeradius module which provided several interesting features:

 - user registration